sec-bit/mle-pcs/final-report.md

 | FRI             | zeromorph-fri        | gemini-fri       | Virgo, PH23-fri              | Basefold, Deepfold, WHIR, FRI-Binius |
 | Bulletproof-IPA |                      |                  | Hyrax, Σ-Check               |                                      | -->

-对于基于 KZG10 的协议，通过详细计算协议中的有限域乘法操作，求逆操作，椭圆曲线上的 msm 操作，proof 大小等，对比了 PH23-PCS, zeromorph, gemini 协议的具体运行效率，这一部分将在下文详细说明。
+For KZG10-based protocols, we compared the specific operational efficiency of PH23-PCS, zeromorph, and gemini protocols through detailed calculation of finite field multiplication operations, inversion operations, msm operations on elliptic curves, proof size, etc. This part will be explained in detail below.

-对于基于 FRI 的协议，详细统计了 basefold 协议与 zeromorph-fri 协议中的哈希计算、Merkle 树相关运算，有限域运算等，得出了在 Prover 复杂度，Verifier 复杂度以及 Proof Size 这三个维度上，basefold 协议都要优于 zeromorph-fri 协议。另外，从 Verifier query 复杂度的角度出发，对比了 Basefold，Deepfold 与 WHIR 这三个协议。这一部分将在下文详细阐述。
+For FRI-based protocols, we have detailed statistics on hash calculations, Merkle tree-related operations, finite field operations, etc., in the basefold protocol and zeromorph-fri protocol.
+The conclusion is that the basefold protocol is superior to the zeromorph-fri protocol in terms of Prover complexity, Verifier complexity, and Proof Size.
+Additionally, from the perspective of Verifier query complexity, we compared the Basefold, Deepfold, and WHIR protocols.
+This will be elaborated in detail below.

-### 按 MLE 表示形式分类
+### Classification by MLE Representation Form

-MLE-PCS 协议的上层是 Multilinear PIOP 协议。而这类常见的 PIOP 通常是 Sumcheck 或者 GKR 协议。在通常的实现中，Multilinear Polynomial 会以 Evaluations Form 的形式表示。那么在 MLE-PCS 协议中，并不是所有的协议都直接对 Evaluations Form 进行证明。如果一个 MLE-PCS 协议只能对 Multilinear Polynomial 协议的 Coefficients Form 进行证明，或者进行承诺，那么 Prover 需要额外进行 Algebraic FFT（NTT）算法计算出 Multilinear Polynomial 的 Coefficients Form，这需要 $O(N\log{N})$ 的计算时间复杂度。这有可能导致 Prover 做不到线性时间的工作量。
+MLE-PCS protocols sit above Multilinear PIOP protocols.
+These common PIOPs are usually Sumcheck or GKR protocols.
+In typical implementations, Multilinear Polynomials are represented in Evaluations Form.
+Not all MLE-PCS protocols directly prove the Evaluations Form.
+If an MLE-PCS protocol can only prove or commit to the Coefficients Form of Multilinear Polynomial protocols, then the Prover needs to additionally calculate the Coefficients Form of the Multilinear Polynomial using the Algebraic FFT (NTT) algorithm, which requires $O(N\log{N})$ computational time complexity.
+This might prevent the Prover from achieving linear-time workload.

-尽管一些 MLE-PCS 论文中仅描述了一种形式，比如 Coefficients Form。但是协议本身也可以支持 Evaluations Form，这在工程实践中，可以根据更进一步的性能分析，而选择适合的协议变种。下面我们列出本项目所覆盖到的 MLE-PCS 对 Multilinear Polynomial 的两种表示形式的支持情况：
+Although some MLE-PCS papers only describe one form, such as the Coefficients Form, the protocol itself can also support the Evaluations Form.
+In engineering practice, one can choose the appropriate protocol variant based on more detailed performance analysis.
+Below we list the support for the two representation forms of Multilinear Polynomials by the MLE-PCS covered in this project:

 | Scheme        | Coefficients                |  Evaluations                          |